bomonike/bomonike.github.io/ham-radio.md

 * NTSC (National Television System Committee) video UHF analog fast scan
 <br /><br />

-in mode U/V, the satellite uplink is in the 70-centimeter band and the downlink is in the 2-meter band.
-LEO typically refers to satellites that are 1,000 km to as low as 160 km.
+In mode U/V, the satellite uplink is in the 70-centimeter band and the downlink is in the 2-meter band.
+A <strong>space station</strong> is any amateur state more than 50 km above earth.
+Satellites (such as SpaceX) at "Low Earth Obit" (LEO) are from 160 km (100 miles) but never more than about one-third of the radius of Earth about 2,000 kilometers (1,200 mi).

 Most VHF power amplifiers are multimode: operate SSB, CW, and FM.